-The Panel has undertaken a site inspection, considered any submissions and reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.
+The Panel has undertaken site inspections in person or electronically, considered the submissions, and late correspondence and reviewed the assessment report prepared by Council officers that addresses the relevant matters detailed in Section 4.15 of the Environmental Planning and Assessment Act 1979.

-For the reasons generally in the assessment report, the Panel is satisfied that the application be refused subject to the reasons for refusal.
+For the reasons generally in the assessment report, the Panel is satisfied that the application be modified.

-Resolved: Pursuant to Section 4.16 of the Environmental Planning and Assessment Act 1979
+Resolved: Pursuant to Section 4.56 of the Environmental Planning and Assessment Act, 1979